 Pursuant to rules adopted by the SEC, we are permitted to furnish our proxy materials over the Internet to our stockholders by delivering a Notice of Internet Availability of Proxy Materials in the mail.
 Unless requested, you will not receive a printed copy of the proxy materials in the mail.
 Instead, the Notice of Internet Availability of Proxy Materials instructs you on how to access and review the proxy statement and 2016 Annual Report to Stockholders over the Internet at www.proxyvote.com.
-The Notice of Internet Availability of Proxy Materials also instructs you on how you may submit your proxy over the Internet, or how you can request a full set of proxy materials, including a proxy card to return by mail.
-If you received a Notice of Internet Availability of Proxy Materials in the mail and would like to receive a printed copy of our proxy materials, you should follow the instructions for requesting these materials provided in the Notice of Internet Availability of Proxy Materials.
+The Notice of Internet Availability of Proxy Materials, including a proxy card to return by mail.
+If you received a Notice of Internet Availability of Proxy Materials, you should follow the instructions for requesting these materials provided in the Notice of Internet Availability of Proxy Materials.